Everglades Attractions

 Museum of The Everglades

-Smallwood's Store Trading Post & Museum
+Smallwood Store Trading Post & Museum

-Located on Chokoloskee Island just across the causeway from Everglades City, Historic Smallwood Store features an extensive collection of Florida pioneer and Native American artifacts.
-Established in 1906 by Ted Smallwood, the Trading Post served a remote area, buying hides, furs and farm produce and providing the goods required.
-Smallwood's Store was placed on the National Register of Historic Places in 1974.
-It remained open and active until 1982.
-In the last few years Ted's granddaughter has reopened the store as a museum, and today it serves as a time capsule of Florida pioneer history.
+Established in 1906 by Ted Smallwood as a trading post, it served a remote area.
+He bought hides, furs and farm produce, and sold goods to the area’s tiny population.
+Smallwood Store was placed on the National Register of Historic Places in 1974 and remained open and active until 1982.
+In 1990, it reopened as a museum and today serves as a time capsule of Florida pioneer history.

 Ochopee Post Office